tsultan/base-framework/README.md

-Base Framework for C.P.P.A.I.
-Project
+Base Framework for cppAI
 -------
-> Current repository state resembles that of finishing REST with Spring tutorial available at `https://spring.io/guides/gs/rest-service/`
+Current repository state resembles that of finishing REST with Spring tutorial available at `https://spring.io/guides/gs/rest-service/`

 ### To run the project: